 Thirsty kids?
 Get a drinking water safe hose

-Sometimes a regular old hose won't do: maybe you need hot water to flow through it, maybe you have kids that could use a safe and convenient drinking option while outside, or maybe you're concerned about watering your organic garden with a potentially toxic delivery system.
+Sometimes a regular old hose won't do: maybe you have kids that could use a safe and convenient drinking option while outside, or maybe you're concerned about watering your organic garden with a potentially toxic delivery system.
 Whatever the situation, we have a hose for you!

 As mentioned above, rubber and polyurethane hoses can be approved for drinking water, as can some PVC hoses.
 Our Drinking Water Hose is made of UV stabilized, BPA and phthalate free PVC.
 In addition to being NSF certified, it complies with the 2014 Federal Safe Drinking Water Act, and is made right here in the USA.
 Despite these attributes, it is always recommended that you at least flush out any standing water or debris from the hose before taking a sip.